University of Washington School of Public Health

 At a Glance

 The most important admissions criterion is substantial (approximately 2 years) health sciences work experience in a developing country, although work with underserved or immigrant populations in the US may substitute for part of the 2 years.
-GREs are required except for postdocs with a US PhD, MD, DO, DDS or DVWM.
-The program is competitive.
+GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification.

 Application Deadline: Dec.
 1 for Autumn Quarter admissions, or for Summer Quarter admissions for postdoc fellows or concurrent MDs